Well-being, legal education and the legal profession research

 Our legal education research investigates new ways of engaging students in the learning journey, including the use of LegalTech, in order to promote student success.
 It also contributes to the wider literature on sustainable graduate employability, including the development of self-confidence using the Brand Me concept.

-At a time when there are growing pressures on students and academics, there is a need to understanding how to cope with stress.
+At a time when there are growing pressures on students and academics, there is a need to understand how to cope with stress.
 Our research on perceptions of well-being helps to expose the problem, critically addresses social and economic contexts and argues for change.
 This research extends to the management of stress within the legal profession, including gender issues, and seeks to positively influence the links between well-being and ethics.

 Our work is frequently published in leading academic journals within the field, such as The Law Teacher, the International Journal for Clinical Legal Education, and the Journal of Commonwealth Law and Legal Education.